Harrogate: Buildings on Crescent Gardens

+The Royal Hall theatre, a Grade II listed building designed by Frank Matcham.
+As the only surviving Kursaal in Britain, the Royal Hall is an important national heritage building.
+Restoration work was completed in 2007, and the hall was reopened on 22 January 2008, by the Prince of Wales.

+The Royal Pump Room, just off the gardens, houses Europe's strongest sulphur well; it is now a museum showcasing the town's spa history.

 Parks and gardens

 The Valley Gardens, in Low Harrogate, is the town's main park and covers much of the area originally known as 'Bogs Field', where a number of springs were discovered.
 The Valley Gardens (locals use the definite article) has an ice-cream parlour, children's play area with outdoor paddling pool, a skate park, frisbee golf, crazy golf and mini golf.
 The Sun Pavilion at the northern edge of the park can be privately hired for weddings.
 Tennis courts and a bowling green are in the west of the park.
-The Friends Of Valley Gardens group was formed in 2009 to support the park.
+The Friends of Valley Gardens group was formed in 2009 to support the park.
 It works in partnership with Harrogate Borough Council to guide the park's development.

 The Stray is an area of open parkland in the centre of the town.
 It was created in 1778 to link most of Harrogate's springs in one protected area by an act of Parliament which fixed its area as 200 acres, and even now when part is removed, e.g. due to road widening, it must be replaced elsewhere.
 During the Victorian period, there was a racecourse for horses there.

 RHS Harlow Carr gardens, on the western edge of Harrogate, are award-winning themed gardens and are the Royal Horticultural Society's main presence and representative in the North of England.